rafeeq-123/daycare-app/README.md

-Welcome to the fun app.
+Welcome to the Daycare app.

-The fun apps allows parents to put adds up so that daycare providers can see the schedules.
+The Daycare apps allows parents to put adds up so that daycare providers can see the schedules